maxx1128/Front-end-Developer-Interview-Questions/README.md

 * Explain how prototypal inheritance works
   * PI is similar to how classes are inherited in CSS - if an element has two classes, it inherits the styles from both.
 PI works similarly, but for objects - setting Object1 as a prototype for Object2 means Object2 inherits the properties of Object1.
 So if a value or function being called from Object2 isn't there, it'll then look in its prototype, Object1, and use it if it's there.
 More specifics on using it can be found [here](http://javascript.info/tutorial/inheritance).
 * What do you think of AMD vs CommonJS?
+  * I've used only CommonJS for my javascript work, mainly since it heavily inspired how Node.JS manages dependencies and is a frequent tool of mine (also Browserify, which I've used but less often).
+I've researched AMD and still prefer CommonJS for its simpler syntax and integrated dependency management.
+However if asynchronous module loading becomes a project priority, I would try moving to AMD for it since that's the main difference between the two.
 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
   * What needs to be changed to properly make it an IIFE?
 * What's the difference between a variable that is: `null`, `undefined` or undeclared?